Johnson Controls iSTAR

 Patching may require device reboot — plan for process interruption

-HOTFIXDownload and deploy new TLS 1.2 host-based certificates to all affected iSTAR panels (requires brief system downtime)
+WORKAROUNDDownload and deploy new host-based certificates to all iSTAR Ultra, Ultra LT, and Ultra SE panels before certificate expiration (requires simultaneous deployment and brief downtime)

 Mitigations - no patch available